aellahi/aellahi.github.io/_posts/2024-10-13-data-validation.md

 `pandera` is a python package that essentially applies the concept of a [pydantic](https://docs.pydantic.dev/latest/) `BaseModel` to a `pandas` dataframe.
 You can outline the desired validation framework for any dataframe you have in one convenient python class called the [dataframe model](https://pandera.readthedocs.io/en/stable/dataframe_models.html) and use it to check your data.

 Below are a few examples of how this simple but powerful class works.
-If you'd like a more **experience, download a copy of this Google colab notebook and follow along: [pandera examples notebook](https://colab.research.google.com/drive/1AerrSvtQQjblfQ9tAONYsVEmq1xNW0BX?usp=sharing)**.
+If you'd like a more interactive experience, **download a copy of this Google colab notebook and follow along: [pandera examples notebook](https://colab.research.google.com/drive/1AerrSvtQQjblfQ9tAONYsVEmq1xNW0BX?usp=sharing)**.

 <br><br/>